How rabbits are handled may affect welfare

-How rabbits handled may affect pets' welfare
+How rabbits are handled may affect pets' welfare

 How rabbits are handled by their owners could form a key part of the pets' wellbeing, new research has suggested.